 - Step 2.
 Separate PHI from other app data

 - Step 4.
-Run audit and penetration tests
+Run Audits, Penetration Tests, and Risk Assessments

 As you know, these days, apps don’t exist in a vacuum, and there’s always some web app they connect to.
 Of course, healthcare apps are not an exception, and cloud services they connect to need to be HIPAA-compliant as well.